laraxot/module_geo_fila4/docs/migration_guide.md

-# Migration Guide: Moving from SaluteOra to Geo Module
+# Migration Guide: Moving from <main module> to Geo Module

 ## Overview

-This guide explains how to migrate from using geographical models in the SaluteOra module to using the centralized Geo module.
+This guide explains how to migrate from using geographical models in the <main module> module to using the centralized Geo module.

 ## Why Migrate?